What is Senior Design?

 How Can You Get Involved in Senior Design?

-If you think you have a suitable project, and would like to mentor a senior design team, please contact Dr. Jenkins at firstname.lastname@example.org
+If you think you have a suitable project and would like to mentor a senior design team, or you would like to make a donation, please contact Dr. Lutful Khan at firstname.lastname@example.org